webclinic017/Mean-Reversion-Alpaca-Paper-Trading/README.md

 # Algo Trading - Mean Reversion
-Inside this github is a base connection for Python Alpca API
+Inside this github is a base connection for Python Alpaca API

 Mean Reversion Gist Below: